-- Expertise relevant to the vacancy(/vacancies) applied for.
-This could be in: advancing knowledge, delivering impact, stakeholder engagement, community leadership and/or meeting the needs of business and/or society.
+- Expertise relevant to the vacancy(ies) applied for (maximum of two applications per candidate).
+This could be in advancing knowledge, delivering impact, stakeholder engagement, community leadership and/or meeting the needs of business and/or society.

 - Ability to take a strategic overview of issues relevant to the Theme(s) applied for.
 Issues may relate to one or more of: research, skills and training, international context, impact, innovation, research infrastructure and interdisciplinary work.

-- Preparedness to develop, test and constructively challenge EPSRC and UK Research & Innovation policies, in a flexible, adaptable, multi-stakeholder environment.
+- Preparedness to develop, test and constructively challenge EPSRC and UK Research & Innovation (UKRI) policies, in a flexible, adaptable, multi-stakeholder environment.

 - Capacity to devote sufficient time to the role and backing/support from organisation.
 Please refer to the Terms of Reference.